enarmontas/ernestas.me/_i18n/en/about.md

-My name is **Ernestas**.
-I'm a system engineer based in Vilnius, Lithuania.

-I love technology, automating things, building scalable and reliable systems.
-I am driven by that feeling when "it just works" after hitting the return key.

-I work as Site Reliability Engineer at [Vinted](https://vinted.com) where I solve infrastructure problems with code.
+Hi, my name is **Ernestas**!
+I'm a Systems Engineer who solves infrastructure problems with code.

-Before that, I worked as System Administrator at [Wix](https://wix.com) and Network Administrator at [VMU](https://www.vdu.lt/en).
+I work as Site Reliability Engineer at [Vinted](https://vinted.com), where I make sure our cloud infrastructure is up and running.
+Before that, I worked as Systems Administrator at [Wix](https://wix.com) and Network Administrator at [VMU](https://www.vdu.lt/en).

-On my spare time, I'm usually reading, writing, exploring places and [photographing architecture](https://www.instagram.com/ernestas.n/).

-In this blog, I'm sharing my opinion and knowledge about personal and work projects.
-The main goal is to document my learnings and mistakes so others can benefit from them.
+In this blog, I'm sharing my opinion and experience about personal and work projects.
+I'm documenting my learnings and mistakes, so others can learn from them.

+In my spare time, I'm usually reading, writing, exploring interesting places and [photographing architecture](https://www.instagram.com/ernestas.n/).

 Connect with me on <a href="https://linkedin.com/in/{{ site.author.linkedin }}">LinkedIn</a>, <a href="https://twitter.com/{{ site.author.twitter }}" target="_blank">Twitter</a> or <a href="https://github.com/{{ site.author.github }}" target="_blank">GitHub</a> for more updates.